 Changes in the market

 Consider any changes that may have happened in your industry.
 Have there been any fundamental changes in innovation, technology or conditions - eg a recession or growth spurt?
-There may be a change that has affected, or is likely to affect, your products or services, your products' packaging, or even the distribution channels you use.
+There may be a change that affect:

 You should also look into any new and potential market trends and assess whether these could affect your marketing efforts.